-We have worked closely with the Wandsworth Music Service to develop a provision unique to Belleville where in each class the children, in groups of 10, will be taught either a brass, string or woodwind instrument by a specialist instrumental tutor.
-This will give children the opportunity to learn a musical instrument during curriculum-time for a full academic year.
+In each class the children, in groups of ten, will continue to be taught brass, string or woodwind instruments by a specialist instrumental tutor.
+The children will continue to learn a musical instrument for the full academic year.

 |Outdoor PE||Indoor PE|